Welcome to the homepage of BikeRomania

 Information for Cyclists visiting Romania

+Romania is still a largely undiscovered region for cycling tourists.
+Those who discover its amazing natural beauty and hospitality return time after time.
 Romania is about as big as the former West Germany, but has only 23 Million residents.
 It has numerous areas of outstanding natural beauty and a landscape rich in variation from the lowland plains to the Carpathian mountains From the Hungarian Plain to the heavily developed tourist resorts on the Black Sea Coast the land is dominated by the Carpathian Mountains, which curve round the hills of Transylvania.
 South of the Carpathians is the relatively flat Walachei and the capital Bucharest (Bucuresti).

 Urdele, the highest pass; (2.146 m high) is located in the South Carpathians, east of Petrosani.